-One of the recent surveys spoke about the fact that over 70 % of millennials give time and money to causes they support.
+One of the recent surveys on volunteering spoke about the fact that over 70 % of millennials give time and money to causes they support.
 While it was a US survey, I am sure those numbers won’t be too different in India.
-During my millennial days ( when i was a decade younger) I knocked several doors in apartment in mumbai asking people to register to vote, even did the same in blore.
+During my millennial days ( when I was a decade younger) I knocked several doors in an apartment in Mumbai asking people to register to vote, even did the same in blore.
 These are experiences I remember and also helped me understand how our governance works ( or not !).

 Past few years I have interacted with many companies and NGOs.
 Few of the concerns which I get are how many people will volunteer?
 Have they taught in govt school?
 How will manage a group of 50? and many others in a similar vein.

-We plan to add more volunteering activities to that and soon we would add Giving to it.
+We plan to add more volunteering activities and giving options.
 Hence making it one place to donate, volunteer and even share with your friends.

 We would love to hear what you think about it since I am not a millennial and don’t claim to know everything about them.
-I am just a graying, 37 yr old who can do 3 pull-ups and about 10 push-ups.
+I am just a greying, 37 yr old who can do 3 pull-ups and about 10 push-ups.

 PS: caveat, people of all age group are welcome to volunteer